Sam Farr: U.S. House of Representatives

-Farr was elected to the House of Representatives in 1993 through a special election when former Congressman Leon Panetta resigned to become President Clinton's budget director, defeating Republican Bill McCampbell with 52 percent of the vote.
-Farr was elected to his first full term in 1994, defeating McCampbell again with 52 percent of the vote.
+Farr was elected to the House of Representatives in a 1993 special election.
+He succeeded Leon Panetta, who resigned to become President Bill Clinton's budget director.
+Farr defeated Republican Bill McCampbell with 52 percent of the vote, and then was elected to his first full term in 1994, defeating McCampbell again with 52 percent of the vote.
 Both contests were the closest in the district since Panetta claimed the seat for the Democrats in 1977, and to date are the only times since then that a Republican has crossed the 40 percent mark.
-The district quickly reverted to form, and Farr was reelected ten more times with no substantive opposition, never dropping below 64 percent of the vote.
+The district quickly reverted to form, and Farr was re-elected ten more times with no substantive opposition, never dropping below 64 percent of the vote.